 How To Prevent Hypertension And Prehypertension

-It would be far better to prevent hypertension and prehypertension in the first place.
-This can be done through lifestyle changes.
-Lack of lifestyle changes play a big part in hypertensive medication failure.
-Control of weight, alcohol consumption, physical activity and diet are as important for prevention as they are for treatment.
+It is far better to prevent hypertension and prehypertension in the first place.
+Generally, you can do this through lifestyle changes.
+Lack of lifestyle changes plays a big part in hypertensive medication failure.
+And control of weight, alcohol consumption, physical activity, and diet are as important for prevention as they are for treatment.

-If your blood pressure is “normal” or prehypertensive, begin to incorporate high potassium foods into your diet.
-It is the easiest way to begin reducing your blood pressure.
+So if your blood pressure is “normal” or prehypertensive, begin to incorporate high potassium foods into your diet.
+In summary, it is the easiest way to begin reducing your blood pressure.
 A high ratio of potassium to sodium in your diet is the quickest way to see results.

-If on the usual American diet, a high potassium foods diet can be expected to reduce blood pressure by 5 to 22 mm Hg.
+So if you are on the usual American diet, a high potassium foods diet can reduce your blood pressure by 5 to 22 mm Hg.

 Tables Of High Potassium Foods